Hejtmus/svelte-fullpage/README.md

         'Future'
     ];

-    //Same mechanics as in sections
+    // Same mechanics as in sections
     const slides = [
         '1982-1993',
         '1993-2006',